-Which one should I Apply
+Which round should I Apply in?

 Fall intake starts in late August and ends in late December or early January whereas the spring intake begins in January and ends in early May.
 Though there may not be significant differences between fall or spring intake in terms of education and research facilities, universities have for a long time adopted the practice of accepting students either in fall or spring intake, while a few schools have both intakes.

 Since students from most countries will be done with their undergraduate program by June/July every year, they will have limited time to get their act together and get ready for the fall semester, which usually begins in September.

 Hence, it may be tough to begin a new course by September.
 Sometimes, students need more time to settle down, especially if they have an internship/job right after graduation.

 Many a time, students have job offers that they would like to try out , while some students have other personal commitments to attend to.